 The Leonard D. Schaeffer Center for Health Policy & Economics, established in 2009 at the University of Southern California through a generous gift from Leonard and Pamela Schaeffer, reflects Mr. Schaeffer’s lifelong commitment to solving healthcare issues and transforming the healthcare system.

-Our vision is to be the premier research and educational institution recognized for innovative, independent research that makes significant contributions to policy and health improvement.
-Our mission is to measurably increase value in health through evidence-based policy solutions, research excellence, transformative education, and private and public-sector engagement.
+Our vision is to be a premier research institution recognized for innovative, independent research that makes significant contributions to policy and health improvement.
 With an extraordinary breadth and depth of expertise, the Schaeffer Center has a vital impact on the positive transformation of healthcare.
-The Center’s work focuses on four priority areas: